rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ## Task 1 : Create a simple Spring Cloud microservice

-1. Open Git bash from the start menu if not already open:
+1. Open Git bash from the start menu if not already opened.

     ![Git Bash](media/git-bash.png)